karenpayneoregon/visual-basic-getting-started/RecurseFolders/readme.md

 Code sample which recursively iterates a folder structure.

+### Requires

+NuGet package [BetterFolderBrowser](https://www.nuget.org/packages/BetterFolderBrowser/) for selecting folders only thus is optional when using the code in this project in other projects.

 ### Visual Studio

 Coded in VS2017 and will work in VS2019, not tested in earlier releases of Visual Studio.